 This confidence on the defensive side of the ball is partly why the Quakers have given up just 13.4 points per game this season, a total that ranks second in the league behind (you guessed it) Army, who has allowed a mere 6.6 points per game.

 Adding to the challenge for Penn is the fact that the showdown will take place at Army, a change of scenery from the matchup at Franklin Field earlier this year.

-If there’s anybody that can knock off the Black Knights, though, it’s the Quakers.
+If there’s anybody that can knock off the Black Knights on their own home field, though, it’s the Quakers.

-Penn is no stranger to taking on West Point and coming out with a win.
+Penn is no stranger to visiting West Point and coming home with a win.
 Last year’s team did so when it beat Army in a 14-9 slugfest early in the season, and coach Bill Wagner thinks his team has what it takes to do it again.

 “Mentally, our team is prepared to go up [to West Point] and take on [Army],” said Wagner of his team that is made up of twelve freshmen.
 “The experience that we gained from that first game through the rest of the season has been valuable.”